 Here is an example of simple

 aftermarket brake ducts.
 The duct attaches to the lower control arm

 and guides air into the brake rotor.
-Many cars have brake ducts built into the plastic splash shield under the engine or front bumper.
 Some performance cars even have plastic ducts attached to the control arm from the factory.

 Some late 80's early 90's wheels were even designed to extract air and cool the brakes.
-The wheel spokes were twisted into fan shapes.
+The wheel spokes were designed as fan shapes.
 As the wheel spun, the fan shaped spokes would draw air out.
 These aren't used anymore because the wheels are directional (can't be switched left vs. right) and modern styles are more open designs that show more of the brake.